danielfett/draft-dpop/main.md

 demonstrate proof-of-possession of a public/private key pair by including a `DPoP` header in an HTTP request.
-The value of the header is a JWT [@!RFC7519] that enables the authorization server to bind issued tokens to the public part of the client's key pair.
+The value of the header is a JWT [@!RFC7519] that enables the authorization server to bind issued tokens to the public part of a client's key pair.
 Recipients of such tokens are then able to verify the binding of the token to the key pair that the client has demonstrated that it holds via the `DPoP` header, thereby providing some assurance that the client presenting